-The Common Roadside-Skipper butterfly can be found across most of the United States and Southern Canada with scattered populations west of the Rockies.
-The underside of the wings is dark brownish-black with numerous tiny whitish flecks.
-The forewing apex and the outer one-half of the hindwing are violet-gray.
-The upperside of the wings are black with a cluster of small white spots at the apex of the forewing.
-Both sexes have a checkered wing fringe.
+The Common Roadside Skipper is found across most of the United States and southern Canada, with scattered populations west of the Rockies.
+The underside of the wings is dark brownish black, marked with numerous tiny whitish flecks.
+The forewing apex and the outer portion of the hindwing are tinged with violet gray.

 Licensed under (CC0 1.0 Public Domain Dedication)